vatpac-technology/sops/docs/aerodromes/classc/Richmond.md

 A start approval is required whenever parachute drops are conducted onto the Richmond Drop Zone.
 Additionally, ‘propellers/engines stopped’ reports are required.
 ATC shall notify these requirements by ATIS broadcast.

 ### Inital and Pitch
-The standard inital points are 5nm downwind of the active runway, dead side, left pitch/circuit.
+The standard [initial](../../../controller-skills/military/#initial-and-pitch) points are 5nm downwind of the active runway, dead side, left pitch/circuit.

 ## VFR Procedures
 VFR aircraft transiting to/from YSRI should do so at `A015`.